mahabhu/CSE471_assignment/blog.md

 In Multi-Agent Reinforcement Learning (MARL) and game theory, agents interact repeatedly and update their strategies based on the outcomes they observe.
 A key question in this area is: <br>
 **For a given game and starting strategy, can we always create a path that eventually leads to an equilibrium?**
 <br>
-This paper focuses on answering this question and shows that for any finite n-player normal-form game and any starting strategy, it is always possible to create such a path.
-Interestingly, the study finds that sometimes making counterintuitive strategy changes, like those that temporarily lower rewards, is essential for reaching equilibrium.
-These findings are important for improving MARL algorithms, helping them reach equilibrium in decentralized and dynamic systems more effectively.
+This paper focuses on answering this question and shows that for any finite $n$-player normal-form game and any starting strategy, it is always possible to create such a path.
+The study also shows that sometimes making counterintuitive changes to strategy changes, e.g. temporarily lower rewards, are essential for reaching equilibrium.
+These findings are important for improving MARL algorithms, helping them reach equilibrium more effectively.

 ## Definitions: